Ann Cummins Bogan,

 Ann has a Master’s Degree in The Art of Teaching and a Certificate of Advanced Study in Educational Leadership from National Louis University.

-Tina Nall serves as the executive assistant to Ann Cummins Bogan Consulting.
-Tina earned a Bachelor’s Degree in Middle-Level Education from Lourdes University in Sylvania, Ohio, and taught 4th and 5th grade at a Toledo public charter school for two years.
+Tina Nall serves as the Director of Operations to Ann Cummins Bogan Consulting.
+Tina earned a Bachelor’s Degree in Middle-Level Education from Lourdes University in Sylvania, Ohio, and taught at a Toledo public charter school.
 While at the school, Tina served on the building leadership team, coached middle school girls’ basketball and volleyball, and co-coached the local chapter of Girls on the Run.

 Tina left the classroom to explore her interest and expand her knowledge in systems thinking and education reform by pursuing her Master’s Degree in Education Policy from the University of Washington.
 While in graduate school, Tina worked with the University’s pipeline project, Riverways Education Partnerships, facilitating an undergraduate course called “Challenges and Opportunities in K-12 education.”
 Tina also spent two years in the corporate world, expanding her systems perspective by serving as an Office Services assistant and then an Attorney Recruiting assistant at Fenwick & West Law Firm.